 29. The tooth is the only part of the human body that is not capable of self-healing.

-30. The average person needs 7 minutes to fall asleep.
+30. On average, it takes a person 7 minutes to fall asleep.

-31. The right-hander chews most of the food on the right side of the jaw, the left-hander - on the left.
+31. A right-handed person chews most of the food on the right side of the jaw, a left-handed person chews on the left.

-33. The aroma of apples and bananas helps to lose weight.
+33. The aroma of apples and bananas helps you lose weight.

-34. The length of hair on the head, grown by a person on average during his life, is 725 km.
+34. The length of hair on the head that a person grows on average during his life is 725 km.

 35. Among people who can move their ears, only 1/3 can move one ear.